filecoin-project/sentinel-tick/README.md

 A component of [**Sentinel**](https://github.com/filecoin-project/sentinel), a collection of services which monitor the health and function of the Filecoin network.

-**Sentinel-Tick** collects price information for exchanges where Filecoin is traded and writes it to a PostgreSQL (normally the same one as other Sentinel components.
+**Sentinel-Tick** collects price information for exchanges where Filecoin is traded and writes it to a PostgreSQL (normally the same one as other Sentinel components).

+## Usage

+`sentinel-tick --help`

 ## Code of Conduct